Historical dictionary: Anglic

 The Oxford English Dictionary is the largest and most popular historical dictionary of the English language, with an aim to cover all words which saw some significant use at any time between the early Middle English period and the present day.

 The earlier history of English is covered in more detail by the Middle English Dictionary (1954–2001) and the Dictionary of Old English (1986–present).
 Despite efforts made at time of the founding of the Middle English Dictionary project to produce a dictionary of Early Modern English, this never came to fruition.

 Several historical dictionaries exist which cover the dialects and regionalisms particular to certain geographical areas, like the English Dialect Dictionary, the Scottish National Dictionary and the Dictionary of the Older Scottish Tongue, the Dictionary of American Regional English, the Dictionary of Canadianisms on Historical Principles, and the Australian National Dictionary.

 Uniquely, from the 1960s to the 2000s, a historical thesaurus was produced for English, which inverts the traditional historical dictionary by showing the development of concepts into words, rather than the development of words to describe different concepts.
 The Historical Thesaurus of English was published in 2009 and is largely based on data from the Oxford English Dictionary; a similar project is now underway for the Scots language.

 Belarusian

-The Historical Dictionary of the Belarusian language (Гістарычны слоўнік беларускай мовы) published in years 1982–2017 by Belarusian Academy of Sciences includes 37 volumes.
+The Гістарычны слоўнік беларускай мовы [Historical Dictionary of the Belarusian language] published in years 1982–2017 by Belarusian Academy of Sciences includes 37 volumes.